-As of October 1, 2018, there were nearly 790,000 active cases pending in immigration courts nationwide, a nearly 20 percent increase from October 2017 and by far the largest pending caseload before the agency, marking the twelfth consecutive year of increased pending caseload.
-Additionally, in FY 2018, DHS filed nearly 304,000 NTAs.
-This is almost a five percent increase from FY 2017.
+At the end of FY 2019, there were over 1 million active cases pending in immigration courts nationwide, by far the largest ever pending caseload before the agency, marking the thirteenth consecutive year of increased pending caseloads.
+Additionally, by the end of FY 2019, DHS filed approximately 493,000 NTAs, a 57 percent increase from the approximately 315,000 filed in FY 2018.